rkcpn/change-timezone-cet-gmt/README.md

 # Change timezone CET <-> GMT
-A simple bash script to quickle change timezone to either CET or GMT on Linux.
+A simple bash script to quickly change timezone to either CET or GMT on Linux.

 ## Install
 1. clone this repo